‘Lucky to be alive’: Florida deputy sucked into 100-foot drainage pipe while saving man

 The men emerged on the other side visibly shaken, but otherwise unscathed.

 “David!
 Can you f—— believe what just happened to us?”
 Deputy Hollingsworth can be heard saying in a body camera video.
 “David?
-Just breath buddy.
+Just breathe buddy.
 Oh my God.
 Thank you, Jesus.”

 “I almost died,” the man responds while catching his breath.
 “Did you go through that?”